openservicebrokerapi/servicebroker/spec.md

 | 200 OK | The expected response body is below. |
 | 404 Not Found | MUST be returned if the Service Binding does not exist or if a binding operation is still in progress. |

-Responses with any other status code will be interpreted as a failure.
+Responses with any other status code will be interpreted as a failure and the Platform MUST continue to remember the Service Binding.

 ##### Body